Thinking about living or visiting Merida, Mexico?

 On the west side of the city center is the beautiful area of Santiago.
 You’ve got parks all around, plenty of restaurants to choose from and a good selection of coffee shops too.

 It’s only a 10-15 minute walk to the city center from Santiago so if you don’t mind walking then you won’t have to take public transport/Ubers from this area.
-There are also plenty of grocery shops around which makes ‘living’ so much easier.
+There are also plenty of grocery shops around which just makes life so much easier.

-The Airbnbs/apartments in this area look much more modern, spacious and they are priced pretty reasonably.
+The Airbnbs/apartments in this area look much more modern and spacious and they are priced pretty reasonably.
 While not as expensive as staying in Zocalo, it’s still a great area and that’s reflected in the rental prices.

 If you want easy access to the center without being too close to all the tourists – Santiago might just be the best neighborhood in Merida for you!